 - Leatherback Sea Turtles (Dermochelys coriacea)

 - Nesting: July – November

 - Primary location: Buck Island National Park &

 - Nesting: August – November

 - Primary location: Jacks & Isaacs Bay (East End)

 Depending upon the species, females reach sexual maturity between 15 and 30 years of age.
-They will return to the beach that they hatched on and lay anywhere from 60-160 eggs in a single clutch (group of eggs in the nest).
-Sea turtles face an enormous amount of threats as they grow from predators, ocean pollution and trash and long-line fishing.
+They will return to the beach that they hatched on and lay anywhere from 60-160 eggs in a single clutch (the group of eggs in the nest).
+Sea turtles face an enormous amount of threats as they grow from predators, ocean pollution and trash, and long-line fishing.
 It is estimated that only 1 sea turtle out of 100 will live long enough to mate and nest!

 How to Help Sea Turtles During Nesting Season